 Unlike water-powered systems, battery backup systems function when there’s no water supply

 Battery may run down before power comes back on

 Battery water levels must be inspected every few months

 Battery terminals must be cleaned twice a year

 Battery must be replaced every five years (and costs approximately $100)

-So, when your sump pump starts acting different, call Service Experts to examine your problem and help you decide on new sump pump installation, repair or replacement for your North America home.
+So, when your sump pump starts acting different, call Donelson Air Service Experts to examine your problem and help you decide on new sump pump installation, repair or replacement for your Nashville home.